 This is one of the easiest true scrap quilts to make.
 Using a wide variety of neutral and pastel fabrics, it is made on a flannel foundation which then becomes the batt.
-Once the flannel shrinks it looks instantly aged.
+Once the flannel shrinks, the quilt looks instantly aged.
 It would look equally amazing in one colour family or all bright or dark fabrics.

 This is a true scrap quilt using a wide variety of reproduction fabrics mixed with light and medium calicos and co-ordinating solids.
 It is made on a flannel foundation giving it an instant aged look.
 It is quilted with pearl cotton “big stitch”.
 Reminds me of a grandmother’s aprons and old house dresses.